QBI-Software/NEURON-tutorial/lessons/complex.md

 1. To import a neuron's morphology from a digital reconstruction, click **Tools -> Miscellaneous -> Import 3D**

+>*If you get multiple windows pop up, you may have a neuron that is not fully connected.*

 2. In the **Import3d** window, click on **choose a file** and select the downloaded datafile.

 ![pyramidalneuron]